Semester Credit Hour Policy

 - For online, hybrid, and accelerated courses: The completion of an equivalent amount of faculty instruction and student work, as stipulated above in paragraph (1), that may occur over a different amount of time; or

-- For other academic activities: The completion of an institutionally sanctioned academic activity (e.g., internship, practicum, studio work, laboratory work, and fieldwork) that is equivalent to the amount of work stipulated in either paragraphs (1) or (2) and may occur over a different amount of time.
+- For other academic activities: The completion of an institutionally sanctioned academic activity (e.g., externship, practicum, internship, independent study, studio work, laboratory work, fieldwork, and pre-dissertation/thesis work) that is equivalent to the amount of work stipulated in paragraph (1), that may occur over a different amount of time.

 ||Traditional in-class Credit Bearing Course or Online Course (Per Semester)